 Dear ${Contacts.First Name}, Thank you for requesting information about Evergreen’s Master of Environmental Studies (MES) degree!
-If you requested a brochure, it’s on its way.
-Here is some important info to help you decide if MES is right for you: About MES MES is a two-year evening degree that trains you to be one of tomorrow’s environmental leaders through its unique, interdisciplinary curriculum in beautiful Olympia, Washington.
+If you requested a MES Information Packet, it’s on its way.
+In the mean time, here is some important info to help you decide if MES is right for you: About MES MES is a two-year evening degree that trains you to be one of tomorrow’s environmental leaders through its unique, interdisciplinary curriculum in beautiful Olympia, Washington.

 Courses are team-taught by natural and social sciences faculty, and students come from a variety of academic backgrounds and majors.